cesium/calendarium/README.md

 Exams, projects, events and schedules.
 Your hub to everything LEI, MEI or even MIEI!

+Anything out of place?
+Give us your feedback using the [Suggestions Form](https://forms.gle/C2uxuUKqoeqMWfcZ6)!

+You can also fix it yourself following our [Helping Guide](HELPING_GUIDE.md) ;)

 ## 🤝 Contributing

 When contributing to this repository, please first discuss the change you wish to make via discussions, issue, email, or any other method with the owners of this repository before making a change.